pric-logic/ML-model-for-Drowsiness-Detection-using-EEG-Signals/README.md

 ## Overview

 This project implements a drowsiness detection system using EEG signals.
 The code processes EEG data, extracts features, and trains a Long Short-Term Memory (LSTM) neural network for classification.
 The system distinguishes between states of "fatigue" and "normal" based on the processed EEG data.
+The labeled dataset used for training is based on the work by Hu and Min (2018), containing EEG data from twelve healthy subjects in different states during driving.

 ## Prerequisites

 Before running the code, ensure that you have the following:

 - MATLAB installed on your machine.
-- EEG data files in the specified directory structure.
-Update file paths in the code accordingly.
+- EEG dataset (downloaded from the provided link)
+- EEGLAB toolbox

 ## Code Structure